kundajelab/TF-Atlas/pipeline/reports/README.md

 	- Plotted images of the profiles, importance scores, and underlying seqlet

 ### `summarize_motif_hits.ipynb`
-For the set of TF-MoDISco motifs, this notebook will run MOODS motif instance calling and analyze the resulting hits.
+This notebook analyzes the resulting hits of the TF-MoDISco scoring algorithm.
 This notebook will visualize:
 - The distribution of how many motif hits are found per peak
 - The proportion of peaks that have each type of motif
 - Example importance score tracks with highlighted motif hits